cvburgess/cvburgess.com/src/lead-with-joy/posts/guide-standup.md

 Standup as it is commonly practiced has become rote, repetitive, and thanks to modern project management tools... redundant.

-Be honest, _how easy is it for you to zone out while 5+ people say what they worked on yesterday / today when it largely doesn't impact you_?
+Be honest, _how easy is it for you to zone out while people rattle off their todo list when it largely doesn't impact you_?
 This is how most people feel in standup based on the years of feedback I've received.

 Most of us are just waiting for our turn to speak and our brain is hibernating otherwise.